jayeshkr77/Munsi/README.md

     * `dateFormat` - Takes two values **'ddmmyyyy'** or **'mmddyyyy'**
         * This date format will be used to create log file name. see *4.
 Log file location* section.
         * Dates in the log file will be logged in this format.
         * If you set the dateFormat in config for error.logger() function it will overwride this dateFormat.
-Hence use only once, If you are using both the loggers set in events logs and not in error logs.
+Hence use only once, If you are using both the loggers set the dateFormats in events logs and not in error logs.

 #### Function signature:
 ```ts